mghaight/lekha/README.md

 If you invoke `lekha` without arguments, it will offer previously processed projects to resume.

 > **Note**
 > OCR engines such as Tesseract and Kraken must be installed separately and available on your PATH.
 Lekha uses `pytesseract` when possible and falls back to the `tesseract` CLI.
+For Kraken, set the `LEKHA_KRAKEN_MODEL` environment variable to the path of the recognition model (`.mlmodel`) you want to use if the default model is not available in your Kraken installation.

 ## Development